Avinier/wellness.ai/README.md

 ## Introduction and Proposed Solution

+Many individuals hesitate to pursue therapy or seek mental health support due to the prevailing stigma surrounding mental health.
+They often struggle with uncertainty regarding whether they should consider therapy, which prevents them from taking proactive steps towards addressing their mental well-being.
+Empower in recognizing need for therapy. <br>
 Wellness.ai is a compassionate friend for anyone facing mental health challenges, our chatbot is here to lend an empathetic ear.
-We're here to listen to your concerns and help you determine whether seeking the support of a therapist could be beneficial for you.
+We're here to listen to your concerns and help you determine whether seeking the support of a therapist could be beneficial for you.<br>
 We do not aim to replace therapists; instead, we connect individuals to therapists if they require professional assistance.

 <h2> Preview :</h2>